 Category II: Accommodation in 3*, mostly 4* hotels in the center

 Attention!
-A minimum stay of 2 consecutive nights in the hotel in Amsterdam is required on the following dates:
+Overnight Amsterdam (see also information under Notes): A minimum stay of 2 consecutive nights in the hotel in Amsterdam is required on the following dates, among others:

-NOT INCLUDED: Cultural tax, bed tax, arrival and departure, transfers, excursions, entrance fees and sightseeing fees, city maps, ferry fees, insurance, tips and personal expenses.
+Not included: Cultural tax, bed tax, arrival and departure, transfers, excursions, entrance and sightseeing fees, city maps, ferry fees, insurance, tips and personal expenses